The Dirties

 The Dirties is a 2013 Canadian found footage comedy-drama film and the directorial debut of Matt Johnson.
-It has received praise from critics as well as numerous awards, including the Grand Jury Prize for Best Narrative at the 2013 Slamdance Film Festival.
-Kevin Smith, who helped distribute the film, dubbed The Dirties "the most important movie you will see all year."

 Plot

-Matt Johnson and Owen Williams are two high school students making a film project about a gang of bullies and the revenge that two victimized students take on them.
-The project, The Dirties, contains references to a score of other movies such as Being John Malkovich, Irréversible, Pulp Fiction, and The Usual Suspects.
+High school students Matt Johnson and Owen Williams are making a film project (The Dirties) about a gang of bullies and the revenge that two victimized students take on them.

 Matt is shown being bullied.

-Afterwards, Matt asks some members of the student body, as well as faculty members at the school, about what someone should do if they are getting bullied.
-The students see that getting help is much more difficult than the faculty members perceive it to be.
-Matt and Owen are then shown editing clips together for their film, during the course of which it is revealed that a popular girl, Chrissy, had a crush on Owen in grade three.
-Matt and Owen shoot more scenes for their film project, and Matt has Owen attempt to look cool in front of Chrissy to see if she still likes him.
+Afterwards, Matt asks several students, as well as faculty members at the school, about what students should do if they are being bullied.
+The students realize that getting help is much more difficult than the faculty members perceive it to be.
+Matt and Owen later edit clips together for their film, during which it is revealed that popular girl Chrissy had a crush on Owen in grade three.
+While shooting more scenes, Matt has Owen attempt to look cool in front of Chrissy to see if she still likes him.

-After finishing filming, the rough cut of the project is brought to the film teacher, Mr. Muldoon.
+After finishing filming, the rough cut is brought to the film teacher, Mr. Muldoon.
 The movie is revealed to contain Matt and Owen shooting and killing other students, as well as their teacher, in addition to containing a large amount of expletives.
 Muldoon demands the film be changed.

-The edited version of the film is shown in class, and Matt leaves the room in humiliation, while Owen puts his head down as the rest of the class talks and laughs through the entire movie.
+The edited version is shown in class, and Matt leaves the room in humiliation, while Owen puts his head down as the rest of the class talks and laughs through the entire movie.
 On their walk home from school, Owen has a rock thrown at his head by two students.
 As Owen is icing his head back at Matt's, Matt suggests that the movie would have been better if the two had actually shot the Dirties within their movie with real guns.

 Matt erases the script for The Dirties from his whiteboard, and proceeds to begin working on The Dirties II.
-Owen begins to practice the guitar more in attempts to impress Chrissy, and the boys are shown being bullied during gym class.
+Owen begins to practice the guitar more in attempts to impress Chrissy.
+The boys are eventually bullied during gym class.
 Matt then acquires blueprints of his high school from the library for the school project he told them he was doing, which Matt points out was concerningly easy to do, and that his school ID was never even checked.
-Owen is then shown having a lunch dumped on him and being slapped across the face by another student.
+Owen then has a lunch dumped on him and is slapped across the face by another student.